 ILD is an irreversible disorder.
-Medications can slow the progression of the disease, however most people will never regain their full lung capacity.
+Medications may slow the progression of the disease, however most people will never regain their full lung capacity.
 In extreme cases, a lung reduction or transplant are treatments for ILD.
 A more recent development is minimally invasive stem cell therapy.
 The Lung Institute has opened a new clinic for interstitial lung disease treatment PA.

 Cellular Therapy for Interstitial Lung Disease

 Stem cell therapy harnesses the natural healing capabilities of the body’s stem cells.
 The stem cells are extracted from a person’s blood, fat for bone marrow, treated, and reintroduced into the body.
 The Lung Institute specializes in stem cell therapy for lung disease, and will be opening a clinic for interstitial lung disease treatment in Pennsylvania in July of 2015.
 They look forward to helping many lung disease sufferers in the Pittsburgh area.

 Many lung disease sufferers have seen great results from stem cell therapy.
 Lung Institute patient, Gary W, talks about his experience with stem cell therapy.
 “I took care of myself all winter.
 I plowed my own driveway, but I always wore a mask, I don’t suck in the cold air.
 But regardless, I haven’t used oxygen in months.
 I have a portable oxygen unit that I had been using for a while, I can’t tell you long ago it’s been.
 But it has definitely made a difference.
 I’m very impressed and I recommend it to everybody.”